Duality and small functors

-In this section, we generalize the Bousfield-Friedlander localization machinery, so that it will apply to the localization constructions, which are not necessarily functorial.
+In this section, we generalize the Bousfield-Friedlander localization machinery, originally devised in \cite[Appendix A]{BF:gamma} and improved on by Bousfield in \cite[Section 9]{Bou:telescopic}, so that it will apply to the localization constructions, which are not necessarily functorial.
 Let us assume that the model category \cat C is both left and right proper in this appendix, so that we can use the elementary properties of homotopy pushouts and homotopy pullbacks freely.

 \begin{definition} A (non-functorial) \emph{homotopy localization construction} $Q$ in a model category \cat C is an assignment of a map $\eta_{X}\colon X\to QX$ for every $X\in \cat C$ and of a map $Qf\colon QX\to QY$ for every map $f\colon X\to Y$ in $\cat C$, such that for all $X\in \cat C$ the maps $\eta_{QX}, Q\eta_{X}\colon QX\to QQX$ are weak equivalences and $Qf$ is a weak equivalence for all weak equivalences $f$ in $\cat C$.
 A map $f\colon X\to Y$ in \cat C is a $Q$\emph{-equivalence} if $Qf\colon QX\to QY$ is a weak equivalence, a $Q$\emph{-cofibration} if $f$ is a cofibration, and a $Q$\emph{-fibration} if the filler exists in each commutative diagram